What is the Cost of a Custom Dental Practice Website? | Dentive

 Red Flags and Hidden Fees

-When selecting a website vendor, looking beyond the price tag and understanding what you’re getting is important.
-Here are a few common red flags to avoid:
+When selecting a website vendor, it’s important to look beyond the price tag and fully understand what you’re getting.
+Here are a few common red flags to watch for:

-DIY Builders: While affordable, they often lack strong SEO, fast load times, and mobile optimization, which can hurt your site’s performance.
+• DIY Builders: While affordable, these platforms often lack strong SEO, fast load times, and mobile optimization—factors that can significantly hurt your site’s performance.
+They also typically come with recurring fees.

 A well-designed website is the digital front door to your practice, often shaping a potential patient’s first impression.